alberto139/numpy_dl/README.md

 2. Exploding Gradients with ReLu activation
 3. Very different weight sizes between layers (might be normal?)

-If you have any recomendations or insight as the the cause of these issues, please feel free to submit a pull request or issue.
+If you have any recommendations or insight as the the cause of these issues, please feel free to submit a pull request or issue.
 Thanks!